 In adjustable gastric band (AGB) surgery is a minimally invasive, laparoscopic weight loss surgery that rose in popularity in the late 1990s and early 2000s.
 It has since been replaced as a preferred surgery by sleeve gastrectomy.

-In adjustable gastric band (AGB) surgery, a restrictive band is placed around the upper part of the stomach, forming a small pouch with a narrow opening to the lower stomach.
-An access port connected to the band is placed deep under the skin.
-The band causes food to be retained in the upper pouch for a longer period of time causing you to eat less.
+During AGB surgery, a restrictive band is placed around the upper part of your stomach, forming a small pouch with a narrow opening to your lower stomach.
+An access port connected to the band is placed deep under your skin.
+The band allows food to be retained in your upper pouch for a longer period of time, causing you feel fuller more quickly.
+Then, the food passes to your lower stomach and digestion happens normally.
 There is no change in the way food is absorbed.
-Still, vitamin and mineral supplements should be taken because you will be eating less food.
+However, people with bands should still take vitamin and mineral supplements.

-The band requires adjustments depending on your appetite and symptoms.
+Your band will need to be adjusted based on your appetite and symptoms.
+The band can easily be adjusted by your doctor via the access port and does not require an additional surgical procedure.
 If the band is too tight, you may have reflux, nausea, and vomiting.
-If it is not full enough, you will be able to eat too much and it won’t be effective.
+If it is not tight enough, you will be able to eat too much and it won’t be effective.
 Initially, the band may need to be adjusted monthly until the best fill level is reached.

 This procedure results in slower weight loss over a longer time (up to three years), and patients who choose AGB lose, on average, more than 40 percent of their excess body weight.
 Lifelong follow up and care is recommended.

 At Penn Medicine, we have multiple bariatric surgery options.
 Your surgeon will work with you to determine which option is best to help you meet your weight loss and lifestyle goals.

 Recovery and Diet after Laparoscopic Gastric Band Surgery